 How to use online services safely

-Using online services safely really boils down to not much more than the guidelines we’ve all heard before, plus maybe one or two new ones.
+Using online services safely really boils down to not much more than the guidelines we’ve all heard before.

 All, of course, augmented by a dose of common sense.